Basic Self-Demo

 db_url

-value is an abbreviation.
-You would normally supply a SQLAlchemy URI.
+value is an abbreviation for a test database provided as part of the installation.
+You would normally supply a SQLAlchemy URI to your existing database.

 You can open with VSCode, and run it as follows: